OlehKutnyi/CV/Economic Freedom & Happiness.md

 interact_all_model <- lm(happiness_index ~ econ_freedom_index +  DevelopmentLevel+ regional_indicator +
                            econ_freedom_index : regional_indicator + econ_freedom_index : DevelopmentLevel, data = selected_data)
 ```
 Unfortunately, the majority of variables are not statistically significant (model 3, screenshot above).
-But it is still possible to draw some conclusions from the models above.
+However, it is still possible to draw some conclusions from the models above.

 When including interactions between economic freedom and regions the result suggests that economic freedom is very important for happiness in Western Europe, if compared to other regions.
 The interaction term is positive and statistically significant.
 This suggests that the positive impact of economic freedom on happiness is stronger for West European countries than for any other region of the globe.